Videowall Processing Leaps Forward with Audio Switching and Expanded 4K/60 Throughput

 A single Quantum Ultra II processor can simultaneously drive multiple videowalls, and additional card frames can be added for very large systems.
 Up to 10 videowalls can be independently controlled, each with varying screen orientation, overlap, bezel compensation, and output resolutions.

-Quantum Ultra II offers the convenience of managing 4K/60 video as a single, dual, or quad-path signal, for flexibility when working with 4K sources, peripherals, and displays.
+Quantum Ultra II offers the convenience of managing 4K/60 video on a single HDMI connection, for flexibility when working with 4K sources, peripherals, and displays.
+8K/60 sources can be accepted as a quad-path signal.

 Streamed Video Decoding